Founder/Executive Director of Veranda Ministries

 When a change in a Tennessee state law in 2017 resulted in barriers for churches who offer respite programs as a ministry to continue operating, Mary Anne enlisted the help of her local legislators.
 They spearheaded an almost year-long effort to exempt churches from the state licensure requirement linked to the adult day care statute.
 Their efforts paid off when the legislation—House Bill 1498 and Senate Bill 1487— unanimously passed during the 110th Tennessee General Assembly and was signed into law by Gov. Bill Haslam on April 2, 2018.

-Mary Anne holds triple certification as a PAC trainer, consultant and coach in Teepa Snow's "Positive Approach to Care®" (PAC).
+Mary Anne holds triple certification as a PAC trainer, consultant and coach in Teepa Snow's "Positive Approach® to Care" (PAC).
 A certified dementia practitioner, she also is certified in Alzheimer’s care by both the Alzheimer’s Association and the Alzheimer's Foundation of America.
-She also currently serves as vice president of legislative affairs for Tennessee Association of Adult Day Services (TAADS).
+She is a member of the Gallatin Mayor's Senior Council.
+She also currently serves as vice president of legislative affairs for Tennessee Association of Adult Day Services (TAADS) and is a member of the Adult Day Services Advisory Committee for Tennessee Department of Human Services.

 She has appeared on the Nashville Public Television's "NPT Reports: Aging Matters," a series designed to open a community-based conversation about what Middle Tennessee's older citizens need to optimize their quality of life and helping prepare communities for the coming explosion in the aging population.